-Topic Stage 2 Module 3c Research, development and innovation Assessment methods GSP reference Learning objective By the end of the training period trainees will, in respect of Research, Development and Innovation, be able to analyse, synthesise, evaluate and apply knowledge perform, adapt and master a range of scientific and clinical skills and procedures perform adapt and master a range of scientific and clinical skills and procedures understand the technical principles and processes underpinning these skills demonstrate the attitudes and behaviours necessary for professional practice as a consultant clinical scientist dealing uncertainties and tensions of professional practice at this level. with the complex ities, Knowledge By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and synthesise relevant knowledge and its application to their professional practice in relation to: the steps to be taken in planning a research, development or innovation project research governance and the steps to be taken to conduct and supervise a valid research, development or innovation project the regulatory requirements including the research governance framework, ethical framework, intellectual property that must be considered in the area of study critical appraisal of the results of a research and development project, drawing conclusions in the correct clinical context, where appropriate, using them to plan follow-up research and development activities range of ways in which research and development findings can be reported and communicated to peers and other interested parties steps required to translate successful research findings into service in the interests of patient care.
-FRCPath Part 2, WPBA 1, 3, 4 Technical skills and procedures Clinical skills By the end of the training period the trainee will be able to demonstrate a critical understanding of current relevant research, theory and knowledge and its application to the performance, adaptation and mastery of the following technical procedures and laboratory skills: plan a research and development project conduct and/or supervise a valid research and development project critically appraise the results of a research and development project, draw conclusions in the correct clinical context, and, where appropriate, use them to plan follow-up research and development use of a variety of ways in which research and development findings has been reported and communicated to peers and other interested parties translate successful research findings into service and provide examples of where this has been achieved.
-WPBA 1, 3, 4
+Торіс Stage 2 Module 5c Assessment GSP Research, development and innovation methods reference Learning objective By the end of the training period trainees will, in respect of research, development and innovation, be able to: analyse, synthesise, evaluate and apply knowledge perform, adapt and master a range of technical and clinical skills and procedures demonstrate the attitudes and behaviours necessary for professional practice as a consultant clinical scientis uncertainties and tensions of professional practice at this level. t dealing with the complexities, Knowledge By the end of the training period the trainee will be able to demonstrate the ability to analyse, evaluate and synthesise relevant knowledge and its application to their professional practice in relation to: steps to be taken in planning a research and development project research funding and the application process the need for ethical approval research governance and the steps to be taken to conduct and supervise a valid R&amp;D project critical appraisal of the results of a research and development project, draw conclusions in the correct clinical context, where appropriate, use them to plan follow up research and development range of ways in which research and development findings can be reported and communicated to peers and other interested parties steps required to translate successful research findings into service delivery in the interests of patient care.
+FRCPath Part 2 1, 2, 3, 4 Technical skills and procedures By the end of the training period the trainee will be able to demonstrate a critical understanding of current relevant research, theory and knowledge and its application to the performance, adaptation and mastery of the following technical procedures and laboratory skills to: plan a research and development project conduct and/or supervise a valid research and development project, draw conclusions in the correct clinical context, and where appropriate, use them to plan follow up research and development use of a variety of ways in which research and development findings have been reported and communicated to peers and other interested parties translate successful research findings into service and provide examples of where this has been achieved.
+FRCPath Part 2, WPBA, MSF 1, 2, 3, 4 Clinical skills By the end of the training period the trainee will be able to apply knowledge of research, development and innovation to perform, adapt and master the clinical skills necessary to: • explain impact of new innovations and research findings to clinical colleagues.
+FRCPath Part 2, WPBA, MSF 1, 2, 3, 4